Kestra Quickstart Guide – Run Your First Workflow

 Open http://localhost:8080 in your browser to launch the UI, create your user, and take the product tour to begin building your first flow.

-The above command starts Kestra with an embedded H2 database that will not persist data.
-If you want to use a persistent database backend with PostgreSQL and more configurability, follow the Docker Compose installation.
+The above command starts Kestra with an embedded H2 database that does not persist data.
+Storage files are stored on the kestra_data Docker volume.
+For production-ready persistence with a PostgreSQL database and more configurability, follow the Docker Compose installation.

 Next steps